rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/03-python.md

 sudo python setup.py install
 ```

-For building it with one or more specific options (e.g., without Plain and Easy support), run:
+For building it with one or more specific options (e.g., without Plaine & Easie support), run:

 ```bash
 python setup.py build_ext --inplace --define NO_PAE_SUPPORT